Student Guide

 The following Academic Honesty Violation Procedure applies to collaborative eMajor programs only.
 Students enrolled in a single institution eMajor program should consult their home institution catalog for more information on the Academic Honesty Violation Procedure.

 2. The student is provided with the opportunity to discuss or explain the circumstances in writing.
+The student should provide the instructor with any additional information requested to permit a fair and thorough investigation of the academic honesty concern.

 Grade Appeals Procedures